rstudio/rsconnect-jupyter/README.md

 # Usage

-Open a notebook and click the blue "Publish to RStudio Connect" icon to publish the current notebook to RStudio Connect.
+Open a notebook and click the blue icon and select `Publish to RStudio Connect` to publish the current notebook to RStudio Connect.

 ![blue toolbar icon used for publishing the notebook](docs/images/publish-icon.gif)